Thomas Wu: Early life and education

+Wu was born on April 11, 1950, in Taipei.
+He is the fourth of six children born to entrepreneur Wu Ho-su and his wife, Wu Kuei-lan.

+After attending Taipei Municipal Chien Kuo High School, Wu graduated from Fu Jen Catholic University with a bachelor's degree in chemistry in 1972.
+He then studied business in the United States at the University of California, Los Angeles, where he earned a Master of Business Administration (M.B.A.) from the Anderson School of Management in 1975.

 Business career

 Wu founded Taishin International Bank via merger in 1992, divesting from his father's textiles company to do so.
 In February 2002, Wu's Taishin Financial Holdings began business operations.
 Months after its establishment, Taishin Financial announced a planned merger with Taiwan Securities Company and Taishin Bills Finance Corporation.
 Later that year, Taishin Financial broke ground on a new office building, the Taishin Tower.
 Wu also explored merging with Shin Kong Financial Holding, held by his brother Eugene.
 Plans for the merger were called off after days of consideration.
 In 2003, Taishin Bank launched the Visa Infinite card throughout Asia.
 The next year, Wu considered a merger with First Financial Holding.
 In March 2004, Wu stated that Taishin Financial had partnered with Test Rite International to securitize Time Plaza, and that the site was the first property-backed securitization project targeting pre-sold housing units.